-Smoking woods have been used for generations to add extra flavour to BBQ’d food.
+Another coppice produce we produce here is smoking wood.
+These have been used for generations to add extra flavour to BBQ’d food.
 Each species of wood imparts a different type of flavour to the food and luckily we have multiple species with a wide flavour profile.

-In 2019 we are looking to expand into a wider range of coppice based products with items such as:
+We are looking to expand into a wider range of coppice based products with items such as:

 And many more!